 There are a few other cards with lower annual fees and benefits that you might want to check out if you’re considering the Mastercard® Gold Card™:

-- The Platinum Card® from American Express (Review): more restrictive airline credit, lower annual fee, more airport lounge access, great signup bonus
+- The Platinum Card® from American Express (Review): more restrictive airline credit, lower annual fee, more airport lounge access, great introductory bonus

-- Chase Sapphire Reserve® (Review): more flexible travel credit, lower annual fee, great signup bonus
+- Chase Sapphire Reserve® (Review): more flexible travel credit, lower annual fee, great introductory bonus

-The Platinum Card’s annual fee is a little more than half the Gold Card’s fee, at $550 compared to $995, but the benefits are arguably better.
+The Platinum Card’s annual fee is a little more than half the Gold Card’s fee at at $550 (Rates & Fees), compared to $995, but the benefits are arguably better.

 With the Platinum Card, you’ll get a $200 airline credit, but it only applies to incidentals, like baggage fees and in-flight purchases.
 It’s restricted to one airline per year that you get to choose.
 The Gold Card, on the other hand, applies the credit to airfare, too, and works for any airline.